Everson Mono

 Everson Mono is a monospaced humanist sans serif Unicode font whose development by Michael Everson began in 1995.
+Its signature feature is that it is a "monowidth" font (or "router"), whose glyphs are drawn solely with a single uniform-width line.

 At first, Everson Mono was a collection of 8-bit fonts containing glyphs for tables in ISO/IEC 10646; at that time, it was not easy to edit cmaps to have true Unicode indices, and there were very few applications which could do anything with a font so encoded in any case.
 The original "Everson Mono" had a MacRoman character set, and other character sets were provided as separate files named with suffixes: "Everson Mono Latin B", "Everson Mono Currency", "Everson Mono Armenian" and so on.
 A range of fonts with the character set of the ISO/IEC 8859 series were also made.
 A single Unicode font file incorporating most or all of the characters from all of the previous separate Everson Mono files was named "Everson Mono Unicode" in 2003, but since 2008 the single large font has been named simply "Everson Mono".
 At present, there are regular, italic, bold, and bold-italic styles.